DerrickHsu1020/CloudProject/README.md

+This is the mini project for Cloud Computing:

 A Flask app using air quality API that needs authentication!

-The app.py includes different requests for airquality via breezometer.com
+The app.py includes a request for airquality in past three hours via breezometer.com

 The API license will expire at 2nd of April, 2019